BMW 330e reliability & safety

 The BMW did well in crash tests, bettering the results achieved by the Volvo S60 for adult and child occupants, and matching it even in terms of the performance of its driver aids.
 Cars don't get much safer than this.

 BMW 330e reliability & problems

-The 330e comes with a suite of passive and active safety equipment: the standard 'Active Guard Plus' pack bundles together automatic emergency braking, lane-departure warning and speed-limit assistance.
+Otherwise, the 330e comes with a suite of passive and active safety equipment including lane-departure warning and speed-limit assistance.
 You also get front and rear parking sensors, as well as a reversing camera.
 LED headlights are also standard across the range and deliver great visibility at night.